Pics & Review of My Bilstein PSS10 Lowered Red Turbo

 ***Rear toe control arm (see picture with labels below) Now we are starting to get serious: you are modifying the link of the suspension itself.
 This means more expertise needed in installation *and* more maintenance in the long run.
 Of all the links, this is probably the single most universally recommended component.
 I might try it one of these days, but I am so happy with my car now that I am not touching it! ***R comp tires if it doesn't rain too much where you live and you don't mind the noise and stiffness.
 A must-try once in your life if you are serious about motorsports, but remember they are extremely dangerous in the rain.

-Now we are definitely into "advanced" territory.
+Now we are definitely into "advanced driver" territory, for the track junkies among us - you might want to go to rennlist GT3 forum for more info there.
 Some of the stuffs people use that I don't plan to try because my car is a daily driver:

 ***Front Camber Plate: Only use this if you want more than minus 1 camber in front; I don't have it in my car because I don't track it.
 Large front negative camber is more for the extreme high cornering speed at the track, but there *is* a cost: you lose straight line traction and braking power.
 Click Here to See What They Are.